Bob Cole (sportscaster): Olympics

 Cole's work during CBC's broadcasts of the Olympic ice hockey have also become memorable among legions of Canadians.
 His call on the final shot of the shootout in the semi-final game of the 1998 Winter Olympics at Nagano between Canada and the Czech Republic represented Canada's then-ongoing failure at the games and haunted fans for the next four years.
 With Canada scoreless in the shootout and Brendan Shanahan representing their last chance, Cole said in a panicked voice as Shanahan skated in towards Czech goalie Dominik Hasek, "He's gotta score, that's all!"
 But Shanahan was stopped by Hasek, prompting Cole to dejectedly say "No, he can't do it."

 At the gold medal game of the 2002 Winter Olympics in Salt Lake City between Canada and the United States, Cole's animated call of Joe Sakic's second goal of the game is also one of his more memorable moments.
 Also, when Jarome Iginla scored Canada's fourth goal of the game, with four minutes remaining in the third period, Cole was so excited when the goal was scored he yelled out "GORE!" (a hybrid of "goal" and "score"), and then proceeded to call out "Goal, Canada!
 Goal!
 Wow!
 A lot of Canadian fans here!
 The place goes crazy here in Salt Lake City, and I guess coast to coast in Canada, and all around the world!"
 When Sakic scored Canada's fifth goal with 1:20 remaining, Cole yelled out "Scores!
 Joe Sakic scores!
 And that makes it 5–2 Canada!
 Surely, that's gotta be it!"
 As the final seconds of the game ticked away, and as the crowd broke out in perfect unison singing "O Canada", Cole said, "Now after 50 years, it's time for Canada to stand up and cheer.
 Stand up and cheer everybody!
 The Olympics Salt Lake City, 2002, men's ice hockey, gold medal: Canada!"

-With an average Canadian audience of 10.6 million viewers, that game was the most-watched CBC Sports program, beating the previous record of 4.957 million viewers for Game 7 of the 1994 Stanley Cup Finals (the final game of the 1972 Summit Series between an NHL all-star team and the Soviet Union, which had been the most-watched sports program Canadian television history, was simulcast on CBC and CTV while Cole called the game on CBC Radio), in which the New York Rangers won their first Stanley Cup in 54 years, beating the Vancouver Canucks, another moment Cole himself called: "Here comes the faceoff and blare it Manhattan!
+With an average Canadian audience of 10.6 million viewers, that game was the most-watched CBC Sports program, beating the previous record of 4.957 million viewers for Game 7 of the 1994 Stanley Cup Final (the final game of the 1972 Summit Series between an NHL all-star team and the Soviet Union, which had been the most-watched sports program Canadian television history, was simulcast on CBC and CTV while Cole called the game on CBC Radio), in which the New York Rangers won their first Stanley Cup in 54 years, beating the Vancouver Canucks, another moment Cole himself called: "Here comes the faceoff and blare it Manhattan!
 The New York Rangers have done it here on a hot June night in New York!
 The Rangers are Stanley Cup Champions!"